 Meet Robert and Joyce

 We are a Canadian husband/wife author team who live near Victoria, British Columbia situated in the beautiful Canadian Pacific Northwest.
 Our adventure in writing began as an accident.
-Actually, Robert’s ‘accident’ happened 30 years before, during his career as a British mining engineer in underground coal mines.
-At 24, he found himself taking a very dangerous job as the leader of a ‘First Response Team’ that travelled to coal mines in many countries including the UK, Europe and East Asia.
+Actually, Robert’s ‘accident’ happened 30 years before, during his career as a British mining engineer (based in Yorkshire, England) and working in underground coal mines.
+At 24, he found himself taking a very dangerous job as the leader of a ‘First Response Team’ that rushed to accidents in coal mines in many countries including the UK, Europe and East Asia.

 His writing began when I asked him to write his memoirs as a diversion while recuperating from leg surgery in 1994.
 Unfortunately, much went wrong and he contracted a staph bacteria that was the forerunner to the flesh-eating disease.
 This now became a much different fight-for-his-life than he had ever experienced.
 It also produced three novels, one of which we self-published in 1998 … and that was only the beginning!